Earn Miles for Every Flight (In as Few Accounts as Possible)

 - With one account per major alliance, you are can earn miles on most major airlines.
 Most people should choose one frequent flyer program for each alliance: Star Alliance, Oneworld, and SkyTeam.
 Then you can credit any participating flights to those accounts.
 You can these accounts for many non-alliance flights as well.

 - The most straightforward approach is focus on the US-based airlines.
-Use an United account to earn miles from all your Star Alliance flights, an American (or soon possibly an Alaska) account to earn miles from all your Oneworld flights, and a Delta account to earn miles from all your SkyTeam flights.
+Use an United account to earn miles from all your Star Alliance flights, an American or an Alaska account to earn miles from all your Oneworld flights, and a Delta account to earn miles from all your SkyTeam flights.

 - However, if you are willing to spend the time to do the analysis, you may be better off using a foreign airline’s frequent flyer program instead.
 Foreign programs can provide a faster path to elite status and/or better earning and redeeming opportunities.
 It can be a bit complicated to figure out which program is the best for your individual circumstances, but once you've made your decision, it takes very little extra effort to select your favorite program each time you take a flight.
 For more details see The Best Frequent Flyer Programs for Earning Miles from Your Flights.